seanpmaxwell/jet-validators/README.md

 ## Regular Expressions
+Verifies the argument matches the regular-expression.
+Note than an empty string will validate to `true` for each function.

+- Overloading using environment variables
+- isColor
+- isEmail
+- isUrl
+- isAlphaNumericString
+- Types

+### Overloading using environment variables
 The regular expressions for each function below can be overwritten using the environment variables.
-To overload an regular expression` create an environment variables with the format: <br/>
+To overload an regular expression create an environment variables with the format:<br/>
 - `JET_VALIDATORS_REGEX_{name of the function in uppercase}` i.e. `JET_VALIDATORS_REGEX_EMAIL`

 ### isColor
 - `isColor`